wemrysi/quasar/README.md

 If an error occurs when reading data from the request body, the response contains a summary in the common `error` field, and a separate array of error messages about specific values under `details`.

-Fails if the path identifies a view.
+Fails if the path identifies an existing view.

 ### DELETE /data/fs/[path]